pushex-project/pushex/guides/usage/deployment.md

 You may or may not be taking Nodes offline for deployments.
 I am doing so with Kubernetes and Heroku also requires restarting for deployments.
 PushEx tries to handle a lot of this for you by providing exit listeners for the web server and for the Push.ItemProducer data pipeline.
-Each item is given 15seconds to complete (30s) total.
+Each item is given 10 seconds to complete (20s) total.
 This should minimize the likelihood of a process being offline but connections still trying to use the process.

 ## Recommendations